 Past events, courses, displays and recipes

-Pario Gallico travels all around the UK and happily considers any events within the EU.
+Based in southern England (then Scotland from mid May!), Pario Gallico travels all around the UK and the EU for events.

 Any questions, projects or enquiries?

 Send us an email or give us a call!

 ''This is fascinating.
 The pots you're using are just stunning, it's like the ones we see in museums''